 HIEs typically offer a Provider Directory of the providers connected to the HIE.
 For instance, the Mass HIway offers a Provider Directory based on the DirectTrust network.
-As this includes all providers connected to the HIE, these directories include providers a healthcare organization never works with, which may complicate finding the right practitioner.
+As this includes all providers connected to the HIE, these directories include providers from other organization that one may never work with, which may complicate finding the right practitioner.

 TP Directory Cleanup and Maintenance

-Over time, a Trading Partner Directory can become inaccurate as clinician data may change.
+Over time, a Trading Partner Directory can become inaccurate as provider data may change.
 If a TP Directory isn’t kept up to date by the organization, a needed Direct Address may not be available, which can slow patient care.
-If a Direct Address is incorrect, protected information may end up going to the wrong recipient, which is a HIPAA violation.
+If a Direct Address is incorrect, protected information may end up going to the wrong recipient, resulting in a HIPAA violation.

 If Direct Addresses can't be found, this creates missed opportunities to use HIE for transitions of care.
 In addition to the medical and legal ramifications, a provider may then miss out on financial incentives from the Medicaid EHR Incentive program or Medicare Promoting Interoperability program, which require sufficient transitions of care to be handled via HIE.

 To ensure patient information can be sent to the correct providers, organizations need to first clean up and then regularly maintain their TP Directory.
-Existing Direct Addresses need to be reviewed to still be correct.
+Existing Direct Addresses need to be reviewed for accuracy.
 Addresses of providers who are no longer Trading Partners may need to be removed, and new Trading Partners may need to be added.

 The Provider Directories available to the organization can be utilized to correct, delete, or add Direct Addresses to the TP Directory.
-However, before adding providers, consider that Provider Directories may not indicate whether the Direct Addresses are actively being used.
-So it may require a phone call to a Trading Partner organization to discuss what their current Direct Message capabilities are.
+However, before an organizations considers adding providers, a phone call to a Trading Partner organization may need to be made to understand their current Direct Message capabilities.

 The cleanup of existing Direct Addresses involves reviewing the addresses to ensure these meet a specific set of criteria: